 Spade got a taste of his own medicine when Steve Martin showed up on "Hollywood Minute" unexpectedly and simply said "Hey, look at me!
 I'm a guy who's never had a career making fun of people who have!".
 The audience, who had been finding Spade's rants too mean-spirited, cheered their approval.

-With the exception of "On Thursday We Leave For Home", Rod Serling wasn't happy with any of the episodes from the fourth season of The Twilight Zone.
+With the exception of "On Thursday We Leave For Home", Rod Serling wasn't happy with any of the episodes from the fourth season of The Twilight Zone (it should be noted that Serling himself wrote that episode, but he said "I overwrote it.
+I think the story was good despite what I did to it").
 He felt that making the episodes an hour long (whereas the episodes from the previous three seasons had all been a half hour) did nothing but unnecessarily pad them out and make the stories less tight, and only returned to do the fifth and final season with the stipulation that the episode run time was reduced back to a half hour.
 To this day the hour long episodes are hardly ever shown in syndication, and season four is the only season of the series that is completely unavailable on Netflix.

 In fact, the author of I Am Not Spock not only went on to write I Am Spock, but also has now officially become the original cast member with the longest on-screen association with the franchise, with his role in the 2009 film.